marcValdz/WFF-Optimized-Clarity/README.md

 The game looks significantly different with Lumen turned off.
 I have tried to minimize the boiling and flicker as much as possible, but higher settings really tank framerate.

 Off - Disabled Lumen.
-Low - Basic lumen with disabled bounce lighting.
+Low - Distance Field Ambient Occlusion.
 Mid - Full lumen with some noise and jitter.
 High - More objects are traced, minimized jitter at the cost of obscene amounts FPS.

 ## Ambient Occlusion (Unchanged)
 This setting weirdly doesn't respect the preset changes.
-This simply toggles between using ScreenSpaceBentNormal or DiffuseIndirectSSAO, both Lumen functions, mutually exclusive from each other.
+This simply toggles between using ScreenSpaceBentNormal (ShortRangeAO) or DiffuseIndirectSSAO (SSAO passthrough), mutually exclusive from each other.

 # Reflection Quality
 Moved `r.AOGlobalDistanceField` to the Global Illumination setting.
 This enables bounce lighting and a higher quality version of Lumen's SSR with less occlusion artifacts.
 This setting now correctly adjusts how reflections look, whether lumen is on or not.